 The Career Progression of a Quantity Surveyor

-Posted by Daria Tkach, Recruitment Consultant on Tuesday, February 22, 2022
+Posted by Daria Tkach, Senior Recruitment Consultant on Tuesday, February 22, 2022

 Quantity Surveying is one of our core specialist areas, and we have been finding jobs for quantity surveyors in the construction industry at different levels for almost 20 years.